Scrut1ny/GrapheneOS-Guide/README.md

 ### CLI Install Guide

-- Buy Google a Google Pixel with cash (NOT FROM VERISON BECAUSE THEY LOCK THE OEM)
+- Buy a Google Pixel with cash (NOT FROM VERISON BECAUSE THEY LOCK THE OEM)
 - Turn on phone by holding down power + volume button.
 - Skip & disable ALL Google login / telemtry bullshit.
 - Enable `OEM Unlocking`